 The District will furnish and install a service lateral of such size and location as it approves.
 The service will typically be installed from its public sewer main to the curb line or property line of the parcel or the edge of District easement.
-Unless approved otherwise in advance by the District, only employees or agents of the District shall install service connections.
+Unless the District, at its discretion, opts to install service connections, the customer will be responsible to obtaining a qualified contractor to install his/her service connection.
+All such installation work will require District inspection and acceptance.